DLatheron/react-cool-dropdown/README.md

 - Keep Open option?

 ### Done
+- ~~BUG: Should be able to scroll left and right along a multi-select list of selections when disabled;~~
 - ~~Optimise 'isSelected' with lookup of id;~~
 - ~~Variable fields;~~
 - ~~Support for disabling the control (and removing from tabIndex?);~~